vseloved/rutils/docs/tutorial.md

 ### rutils.hash-set

-From the efficiency standpoint, hash-sets should be the goto set implementations, but, in Lisp, it seems like sets where introduced prir to hash-table so the simpler list-based variants are supported in the standard.
-Here, we provide a hash-based alernative based on the hash-table with all `t` values:
+From the efficiency standpoint, hash-sets should be the goto set implementations, but, in Lisp, it seems like sets where introduced prior to hash-table so the simpler list-based variants are supported in the standard.
+Here, we provide a hash-based alternative based on the hash-table with all `t` values:

 `hash-set` will create a set from a list of items (hash-table-test may be specified).